BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 13. How can understanding market trends inform your software’s positioning and development?

-Understanding market trends helps position the software to address emerging needs, aligning development with user expectations and competitive advantages.ans 13:
+Understanding market trends helps position the software to address emerging needs, aligning development with user expectations and competitive advantages.